sudorandom/kmcd.dev/content/posts/2026/mise-en-place/index.md

 canonical_url: https://kmcd.dev/posts/mise-en-place/
 ---

-Managing dependencies for a software project can be frustrating.
-Your local setup works perfectly fine until you update a dev dependency and suddenly things are seriously broken.
-Or worse, they're subtly broken.
+Dependency management is a perennial headache.
+Your local environment works perfectly until you set up a new laptop, and suddenly everything breaks due to version differences.
+This usually hits new hires the hardest since they are setting things up fresh and end up accidentally testing your codebase against brand new tool versions.

-I've tried `asdf`, `pyenv`, `nvm`, `gvm`, and `bazelisk`.
-I've tried Homebrew bundles.
-I've tried Dev Containers.
+We have plenty of tools to solve this.
+I've been through `asdf`, `pyenv`, `nvm`, `gvm`, `bazelisk`, Homebrew bundles, and Dev Containers.

-They all fail in ways that **[mise-en-place](https://mise.jdx.dev/)** (or just `mise`) doesn't.
-I've gotten to the point where almost all of my dev tooling is strictly project-scoped and never installed system-wide.
+But they all fall short in ways that **[mise-en-place](https://mise.jdx.dev/)** (usually just called `mise`) doesn't.
+I've actually reached the point where nearly all my dev tooling is project-scoped.
+I barely install anything globally anymore.

-## Ditching Multiple Version Managers
+## Getting rid of siloed version managers

 Most of us started with `pyenv`, `nvm`, or `gvm`.
-They work, but they're silos.
-If your project has a Python backend, a Node frontend, and a few Go-based CLI helpers, now you're juggling three version managers with three different configuration formats.
+They do the job, but they operate in silos.
+If your repository has a Python backend, a Node frontend, and some Go CLI helpers, you end up juggling three different version managers and configuration formats.

-**`mise` is polyglot.** Each repo gets its own `mise.toml`, and you can even scope different versions per subdirectory if you need to.
-One file per context, no need for "system" packages or global installs.
+`mise` is polyglot.
+Every repository gets a single `mise.toml`.
+You can even scope specific versions to subdirectories.
+It gives you one file per context, eliminating the need for system-level packages.

 ```toml
 [tools]